spudtrooper/genericbuilder-java/README.md

-* Description
+= Description

-A small Java library for using the builder pattern.
+A small Java library to implement the builder pattern more easily.

+This uses reflection and exposes a method `GeneraicBuilder.asBuilder` that will create a dynamic proxy to implement a Builder interface.
+The idiom we support is the follwoing:

+* You have a class *C* with private variables `f1`, `f2`, etc...
+* You have an interface *C.Builder* with methods `setF1()`, `setF2()`, etc..
+* Use this library to create a method on `C.newBuilder()` to create an instance of `C.Builder` in one line without writing any extra code.

-* Usage
+= Usage

-Suppose you have the class <code>Thing</code> with builder interface <code>Thing.Builder</code>:
+Suppose you have the class `Thing` with builder interface `Thing.Builder`:

 <pre>
 class Thing {